FoxLisk/alttp-notes/rooms/Automation/Escape/34 Snake Room.md

+Mostly N/A.

-Not really applicable, but on some RNG you can hold <^ once you pass the snakes until you align with the stairs.
+If the RNG allows you to take top route, you can hold <^ once you pass the snakes until you align with the stairs.